uw-midsun/CAN-Explorer/README.md

 ```
 ## Requirements:
 The Django app requires Python >= 3.6, Pipenv, MongoDB >= 3.6.3 and Redis >= 6.0

-Python3 should be installed in the Vagrant box already, but if you don't have MongoDB...
+Python 3 should be installed in the Vagrant box already, but if you don't have MongoDB...

 ## MongoDB setup
-To setup mongoDB for data collection run (only necessary the first time you start working with the database)
+To setup MongoDB for data collection run (only necessary the first time you start working with the database)
 ```
 bash mongo_setup.sh
 ```